 Instead of tossing in the towel and ordering a new pan, though, you can try to rescue your pan without having to weld cast iron.
 Sciencing has an excellent how-to on repairing cast iron without welding, and it involves using a brazing torch and a filler rod.
 You'll also need sand to heal those cracks.

 In the end, it's best to consider either retiring the pan or having it welded by a professional.
 Ultimately, the price you'd pay for the work of a welder might not make sense and you might be better off buying a new pan.
-If it was an antique cast iron skillet from your great grandmother, though, the repair might be worth it.
+If it was an antique cast iron skillet from your great grandmother, though, the cast iron repair might be worth it.

 This article was originally published on April 11, 2019.